Alpha-Z divergence unveils further distinct phenotypic traits of human brain connectivity fingerprint: SUPPLEMENTARY MATERIALS: METHODS

 In this study, we utilized a set of functional brain atlases, specifically the Schaefer parcellation of the cortex.
 This parcellation is derived from resting-state fMRI data collected from 1,489 participants, which were aligned using surface-based registration techniques.
 To generate the Schaefer parcellation, a gradient-weighted Markov random field approach was employed, combining local gradient information with global similarity metrics.
 The Schaefer parcellation is available in ten levels of granularity, ranging from 100 to 1000 regions in increments of 100.
 These parcellations are provided in both volumetric and grayordinate formats.
 Since the grayordinate parcellations share the same surface space as the HCP fMRI data, they can be mapped onto the fMRI data with relative ease.
 Surface-based mapping offers superior alignment between the fMRI data and the Schaefer parcellations compared to volumetric mapping.
 Therefore, we used surface-based mapping to align the 100–900 region Schaefer parcellations with the fMRI data.
 During the data processing phase of this study, we were unable to successfully map the 1,000 region Schaefer parcellation for the HCP Young Adult dataset.
 Additionally, 14 subcortical regions were integrated into each parcellation, as provided by the HCP release \texttt{filename: Atlas\_ROI2.nii.gz}.This file was converted from NIFTI to CIFTI format using the HCP Workbench software\href{https://www.humanconnectome.org/software/connectome-workbench.html}{HCP Workbench software}, via the command \texttt{wb\_command -cifti-create-label}.
 For example, the Schaefer-100 parcellation resulted in a total of 114 brain regions, and the Schaefer-900 parcellation resulted in a total of 914 brain regions.
+The Schaefer parcellation atlases contain labels of Yeo canonical functional networks \cite{yeo2011organization,schaefer2018local} whose numbers of regions for all parcellation levels are included in Table \ref{tab:numrois}.

-In this work, we used data from the HCP 1,200 participants release35 and extracted three different subsets.
+In this work, we used data from the HCP 1,200 participants release \cite{van2013wu} and extracted three different subsets.
 The first consists of 428 unrelated participants (223 women, mean age: 28.67 years old, range: 22–36) selected.

 \paragraph{Preprocessing of HCP Dataset:}

 The HCP dataset underwent a "minimal" preprocessing pipeline, which included artifact removal, motion correction, and registration to a standard template, as detailed in earlier publications.
 To further process the resting-state fMRI data, we added the following steps: (i) regressed out the global gray matter signal from voxel time courses, (ii) applied a first-order Butterworth bandpass filter in both forward and reverse directions [0.001–0.08Hz; MATLAB functions butter and filtfilt], and (iii) z-scored and averaged voxel time courses for each brain region, excluding outlier time points beyond three standard deviations from the mean \texttt{(workbench software, wb\_command -cifti-parcellate)}.